Heatstroke in cats

 There are several signs that your cat may be suffering from heatstroke.
 We've listed some of them here to help you identify heat stroke at an early stage.

-Tongue has turned bright red
+Tongue is bright red

 Gums are red or pale